A Space That Makes You Want to Study

 Personalize your space with posters, pictures, artwork, or anything else that's meaningful to you.
 You're going to spend some time there, so you may as well enjoy it.
 You never know when gazing at that photo of your dog will generate a story or paper idea, or a picture of your team's top scorer will inspire you to new homework heights.
 If you have a lucky hat or favorite sweater that helps you think, keep it close by.

-Turn off the IM and the TV
+Turn off any devices and the TV

 I know, you're thinking "but noise makes me work better!"
 Perhaps, but noise, something to watch, and something that might interest you more than your geography test is just going to distract you.
 Try some background music and save the TV till you can give your favorite show the attention it deserves.